danyalaytekin/frontend-global-toolkit/README.md

 All components are validated on our CI server (Travis) to ensure they conform to certain naming conventions, file/folder structure, and that certain required files are present.
 The validation is configurable in the [`validation.json`](validation.json) file.
 The current configuration is described below.

-You can validate all the components by running `npm run validate` from within the project on the command line, or test only your component by running `npm run validate fec-name-of-component`.
+You can validate all the components by running `npm run validate` from within the project on the command line, or test only your component by running `npm run validate global-name-of-component`.

 **You can auto-generate a new component with the correct configuration by running `npm run create` from within the project on the command line.
 This will generate a folder in the `packages` directory with the correct files and folders.**